Respect and relationships

 "To me, it’s the three Cs: consent, communication and comfort"

 Sex has never been simple.
 Be it your first time, your hundredth time, the love of your life or a quick hookup, sex can surprise you when you least expect it.
-Fast-forward to the 2010’s when Snapchat, Skype and sexting are added to the mix – suddenly, sexual relationships have got very complicated.
+Fast-forward to when Snapchat, Skype and sexting are added to the mix – suddenly, sexual relationships have got very complicated.

 Not only do young people have to worry about STIs and contraception, but we’re also faced with the (sometimes uncomfortable) reality of Snapchat screenshots, texts sent to the wrong person and a whole host of other issues!
 For young people, the sexual revolution is here, and it’s been digitised.